Morgana-S/magic-december/README.md

 ## Criteria
 ### The project fits the theme of celebrating the holidays.
+- Our project is focused on not only celebrating Christmas, but the variety of holidays and festivals that are celebrated around the world.
+With each day on the calendar, we have tried to provide a relevant celebration that occurs on that day; however, we have also chosen several major celebrations that occur at different times of the year.
+While Christmas is the main holiday that people are thinking about right now, there's no reason not to maintain that festive spirit throughout the year.
 ### The project is well planned and executed (Using GitHub Projects/Kanban)
+- Project management was carried out through GitHub Projects, the issues page, and Slack.
+Regular huddles were carried out on slack to ensure that people were happy with their responsibilities and that there weren't any blockers in the way of progress.
+We deployed to GitHub pages early to allow us to view the website in a deployed version for the purposes of testing and feedback.
 ### The project has a basic README that follows the provided template.
+- The README file was constructed early in the project and updated with features, credit and information regularly to ensure it kept pace with the project.

 ### The project has an overall sense of completeness.

 ### The project showcases a strong sense of creativity and originality.
+- We believe that our project derives its purpose from the true core of the holiday period - a sense of inclusivity, festivity and togetherness.
+We took information provided by websites that specialise in the subject matter, formatted the content in a way that makes it accessible and exciting the end-user to view, and we gave the user the ability to find out more information if they desire.
+We strongly feel this kindles the thirst for knowledge and understanding of other cultures and ways of celebrating the festive period in an original way.

 ## About
 Magic Calendar is a festive, advent-style calendar with selectable cards.